ayydany/ayydany.github.io/source/about/index.md

 layout: page
 ---

 Olá!
-(Hey!), I'm Daniel!
-Also known as either **ayydany** or **DanyBoss** online.
+(Hey!)
+I'm Daniel!

-I'm a geek from Portugal the land known for Port wine and the wonderful custard tarts.
-It is a chill place.
+Also known as **ayydany** or **DanyBoss** online, I'm a tech enthusiast from Portugal, the land of delicious Port wine and heavenly custard tarts (pastel de nata, anyone?). 🇵🇹

-## TL; DR;
+In a nutshell:

-- Professionally, I'd say my passion lies mostly with backend services but currently have been trying some frontend technologies, like vue.js 😄
+- **Backend developer**: My passion lies in building robust and scalable backend services, but I'm also exploring the exciting world of frontend technologies like *Vue.js*.
-- I'm big into healthy eating, intermittent fasting and calisthenics 💪
+- **Health nut**: I prioritize healthy eating, intermittent fasting, and calisthenics to stay energized and focused.
-- My free time is mostly split by some gaming, listening to music, friends/girlfriend and visiting all sort of new places 🏓
+- **Life enthusiast**: When I'm not coding or fueling my body, you can find me gaming, exploring new places with friends and loved ones, or enjoying good music. ️

-**That's a wrap folks!**
+**That's me in a nutshell!** Feel free to explore my website to learn more about my journey and connect with me.